Aug. 4, 1982

 This page is not about one party or one ideology.
 Wealthy networks often protect themselves across party branding, and that continuity is exactly what public records can reveal.

-The strongest Grove fact is not the owl or the ritual footage.
-It is the archived Reagan Library memo saying Alan Greenspan had asked for the Social Security paper discussed at the Bohemian Grove.
+The Grove record starts with the archived Reagan Library memo saying Alan Greenspan had asked for the Social Security paper discussed at the Bohemian Grove.

 Heritage's own materials connect the 1973 launch money, Edwin Feulner's decades-long leadership span, and the current Project 2025 volume.
 The institutions change shape, but the network continuity is visible.

 Federal contracting is where private influence becomes measurable public obligation.
-USAspending gives readers a direct way to test whether the same firms keep sitting near the center of government buildouts.
+USAspending provides a direct test for whether the same firms keep sitting near the center of government buildouts.

 These are the next public files this page should keep pulling forward.
 The rule is simple: name the institution, name the money route, and name the document trail.

-The club says business is prohibited and that the Grove is a refuge from decision-making.
+The club says the Grove is a refuge from decision-making.
 The Reagan Library still contains a Social Security memo tied directly to a Bohemian Grove conversation.

 Archival memo tying a Social Security reform paper directly to a Bohemian Grove discussion.